Pirelli to strengthen tyre construction from British GP - Speedcafe

 Pirelli, therefore, feels it prudent to adopt changes now to prevent any potential repeat of what occurred in 2020.

-There are two concerns for Pirelli, however, in that the new construction has to be tested, with limited opportunities between now and the July 7-9 event at Silverstone.
+“The new specification contains materials that we have already developed for 2024, which will make the tyres more resistant without affecting any of the other technical parameters or their behaviour on track.

-The Spanish and Canadian Grands Prix seemingly represent the only viable possibilities given Imola comes too soon, followed by the unrepresentative Monaco GP, whilst Austria – a week before the British GP – hosts the second sprint weekend of the year.
+“To allow all the teams to test the new construction on a level playing field, Pirelli will supply two extra tyre sets per car to be used during FP1 and FP2 at the Spanish Grand Prix.”

-The other hurdle is that under the technical regulations, if changes are not being made on safety grounds, approval is required by the F1 Commission, which will require eight of the 10 teams to agree to the new construction.
+The only hurdle is that under the technical regulations, if changes are not being made on safety grounds, approval is required by the F1 Commission, which will require eight of the 10 teams to agree to the new construction.

 Given the circumstances, however, this is expected to be a formality.Sign up here to receive our daily newsletters and breaking news alerts, sent straight to your inbox.